matthewpeterka/hotfix-management-tool/README.md

 # TROUBLESHOOTING

 Error: MongooseServerSelectionError: Invalid message size: 1347703880, max allowed: 67108864 <br><br>
-This error occurs due to the MongoDB msi file not being installed.
+--This error occurs due to the MongoDB msi file not being installed.
 Install and try again. <br><br>

 Error: exception in initAndListen: NonExistentPath: Data directory C:\data\db\ not found.
 Create the missing directory or specify another path using (1) the --dbpath command line option, or (2) by adding the ‘storage.dbPath’ option in the configuration file., terminating <br><br>
-This is due to there not being a folder for the data to be stored.
+--This is due to there not being a folder for the data to be stored.
 To fix this error simply go to the C: drive and create a new folder 'data'.
 In this folder add another new folder 'db'.
 Once complete, try again. <br><br>

+Error: Going to localhost:3000 the app isn't running <br><br>
+--To fix this error first ensure that the app is running as a Windows service.
+Go to the task manager and click on services and check for 'hotfixdatabase.exe' and see if it is running, if it isn't then right-click and start it.
+If this doesn't fix the issue then go to the project folder and open the daemon folder and read the 'hotfixdatabase.err.log' file to see what the error is.
+<br><br>

 # HOW TO USE